The Case for Push Notifications: Improving Employee Experience

-In my experience as a Client Success Account Manager at theEMPLOYEEapp, I know that Push Notifications are a highly underused feature on our platform.
-Using Push Notifications for your employees gives them direct access to timely, important content that helps them get their job done, allows them to follow the company’s progress, and includes them in your company’s culture.
-It’s not rocket science to see that making things easier and more inclusive will improve an employee’s experience of their workplace.
-Yet, using Push Notifications—and using them well—continues to be a challenge.
+In my experience as a Client Success Account Manager at theEMPLOYEEapp, I’ve found that push notifications are a highly underused feature on our platform.
+Using push notifications for your employees gives them direct access to timely, important content that helps them get their job done, allows them to follow the company’s progress, and includes them in your company’s culture.
+It’s not rocket science to see that making things easier and more inclusive will improve an employee’s experience of the workplace.
+Yet, using push notifications—and using them well—continues to be a challenge.
+So, I’m going to make the case for why push notifications are critical for improving the employee experience.

 Overcoming Push Notification Hesitation

 So, why don’t we use push notifications more?
 With each new cohort of customers that I onboard to our platform, I always have to emphasize how important it is to use this functionality.
-And the overriding issue that I see time and time again is fear.
+And the reason clients hesitate that I see time and time again is fear.
 They don’t want to “bug” their employees.
 They worry that they will overdo it.

-There is never any data to back this fear up; it is a gut feeling.
+I always ask where that fear comes from and it’s always a gut feeling.
 But it’s a strong one and it’s difficult to override that feeling.
-How many pushes are too much?
+And I get it.
+It can be hard to know how many pushes are too much?
 What content really warrants one?
 It’s easy to understand where the apprehension comes from.

-But the reality is, data shows us that good relevant communication isn’t just tolerated, it is desired.
+But the reality is, data shows us that good, relevant communication isn’t just tolerated, it is desired.
 Employees are craving updates from their employers.
-And their tolerance for things like Push Notifications are actually quite high.
+And their tolerance for things like push notifications is actually quite high.
 In fact, 80% of employees say they want to be updated on company news (Bambu), and 74% feel like they are missing out on company information and news (Trade Press Service).

 Push Notification Best Practices